csci-1301/csci-1301.github.io/labs/Rectangle/readme.md

 # Using a Pre-Defined Class

 This lab will guide you in your first manipulation of a programmer-defined class.
-We will use the example shown in lecture.
 The last part is challenging; therefore, we provide a possible solution at the end of the page, but make sure you try to solve it by yourself beforehand.

 ## Manipulating Two `.cs` Files at a Time